 After achieving a first-class degree in anthropology at UCL,

-I joined a long-term badger study at Oxford University's Wildlife Conservation Research Unit (WildCRU) where I spent several years recording badger behaviour and vocalisations at the sett.
+I joined Oxford University's Wildlife Conservation Research Unit (WildCRU) where I spent several years recording badger behaviour and vocalisations at the sett.

-My first publishing job was on a partwork magazine called Wildlife of Britain in Hammersmith.
-My second was launching a membership magazine Mammals UK for the People's Trust for Endangered Species (PTES), a wildlife charity in Battersea.
+My first publishing job was on partwork magazine Wildlife of Britain in Hammersmith.
+My second was launching a membership mag Mammals UK for the People's Trust for Endangered Species (PTES), a wildlife charity in Battersea.

-It was a dream come true when I joined BBC Wildlife Magazine, in Bristol, and soon took over as Editor, piloting the title through nearly 10 years of dramatic changes in an increasingly challenging market.
+It was a dream come true when I joined BBC Wildlife Magazine in Bristol.
+I soon took over as Editor, piloting the title through nearly 10 years of dramatic changes in an increasingly challenging market.

 After leaving BBC Wildlife I travelled around Africa for several months, writing stories for various magazines.
-When I returned, the RSPB were waiting for me to help relaunch their membership magazine Nature's Home (previously Birds) and produced a 40-page digital magazine for Secret World Wildlife Rescue.
+When I returned, the RSPB were waiting for me to help relaunch their membership magazine Nature's Home (previously Birds).

-In 2014, I became Consultant Editor on WWF-UK's magazines, Action and Impact, transforming them into rich, engaging and inspiring celebrations of the charity's conservation efforts.
-In June 2016, I added WWF's kids' mag Go Wild to my stable of titles – it's a really fun magazine and I love engaging children with wildlife in creative and interactive ways.
+In 2014, I became Consultant Editor on WWF-UK's magazines, Action and Impact, transforming them into beautiful, engaging and inspiring celebrations of the charity's incredible work.
+In 2016, I took on WWF's kids' mag Go Wild.
+I adore this magazine and love engaging children with wildlife in fun, creative and interactive ways.

 PHOTOGRAPHY & JUDGING

-For nearly 10 years, as BBC Wildlife editor, I judged the prestigious Wildlife Photographer of the Year competition and many other photo contests around the globe.
-In 2016, I judged BigPicture and the Mammal Society Photo Contest (details here) and began offering portfolio reviews and 1-2-1 coaching.
+For 10 years, as BBC Wildlife editor, I judged the prestigious Wildlife Photographer of the Year competition and every year I'm honoured to join the juries of many other leading international competitions (details here).

-I wrote and produced the Por el Planeta commemorative book (2015), and organised an exhibition of the world's best cheetah photography to raise awareness and funds for CCF (Cheetah Conservation Fund, Namibia) in London in 2015.
+2015 was a busy year, as I organised a London exhibition of the world's best cheetah photography to raise awareness and funds for Cheetah Conservation Fund, Namibia.